KasualBusiness/MaterialNumberPicker/README.md

                 .build();
 ```

-It is up to you how you want to dislpay the picker.
-A good practise would be to display it inside a Dialod:
+It is up to you how you want to display the picker.
+A good practise would be to display it inside an AlertDialog:

 ````
 new AlertDialog.Builder(this)